ajoshiusc/dr-csi-reg/docs/DOCUMENTATION.md

 4. **Transformation Composition**: Combines all transforms for final output

 ### Template Selection Strategy
-- **Automatic Selection**: When no template is specified, the system automatically selects the central/middle volume from all available spectral files
+- **Default - Average Template Generation**: When no template is specified, the system automatically generates an average volume template from all available spectral files
+- **Template Generation Process**:
+  - **Average Strategy** (default): Computes voxel-wise average across all volumes, providing superior signal-to-noise ratio and balanced spectral characteristics
+  - **Central Strategy**: Selects the middle volume from sorted files (e.g., for files 000-030, volume 015 is selected)
+  - **Specified Strategy**: Uses a manually specified volume as template
-- **Selection Algorithm**:
+- **Algorithm Details**:
-  - Files are sorted alphabetically (e.g., `spectral_point_000.nii.gz`, `spectral_point_001.nii.gz`, ...)
+  - Files are identified using the specified pattern (default: `*.nii.gz`)
+  - Already processed files (ending with `.reg.nii.gz`) are excluded
+  - For average template: All volumes are loaded, validated for consistent dimensions, and averaged voxel-wise
-  - The middle file is chosen using index `N//2` where N is the total number of files
+  - For central template: Files are sorted alphabetically, middle file selected using index `N//2`
-  - For spectral datasets with files 000 through 030, volume 015 would be selected
-- **Rationale**:
-  - Central volumes typically have optimal signal-to-noise ratio
+- **Benefits of Average Template**:
+  - **Higher SNR**: Averaging reduces noise while preserving signal
-  - Represents a balanced point in the spectral range
+  - **Balanced Reference**: Represents combined characteristics across entire spectral range
-  - Avoids potential artifacts at spectral extremes
+  - **Robust Registration**: Provides stable reference less sensitive to individual volume artifacts
-- **Custom Override**: Use `--template` option to specify a different reference volume if needed
+- **Usage Control**: Use `--template-strategy` option to select generation method (average/central/specified)
-- **Output**: The system reports which template was auto-selected during processing
+- **Output**: The system reports which template strategy was used and saves generated templates for inspection

 ### ⚠️ System Requirements
 - **NVIDIA GPU with CUDA support** (recommended, falls back to CPU)